ART IS MAGIC

 Joe has performed in many galleries and museums, including the Dorchester Art Project and the Institute of Contemporary Art.
 He was named a Polly Thayer Starr Artist at the Isabella Stewart Gardner Museum.

 He is a member of the McBride Magic and Mystery School in Las Vegas, and also performed with Le Grand David - which held the Guinness world record for the longest running magic show.

-Joe has been mentored by some of the best artists in the world, including: director of the Simpsons Mark Kirkland, Magic Star Jeff McBride, and Legendary Animator Ralph Bakshi, who passed down a trick to Joe that was taught to him by Norman Rockwell.
+Joe has been mentored by some of the best artists in the world, including: director of the Simpsons Mark Kirkland, magic star Jeff McBride, and legendary animator Ralph Bakshi, who passed down a painting trick to Joe that was taught to him by Norman Rockwell.